“What’s dangerous is not to evolve”

 Each Amazon Dash Button costs £4.99, although the cost of the button is taken off the first purchase.
 A press of the button places one order and orders can’t be placed more than once at a time.
 Product availability is ever growing, with over 150 products available to the US and around 40 in the UK.
 These products include things like cat food, kitchen roll, water, red bull, condoms, coffee, dishwasher tablets, batteries, paracetamol and many other things.

-Whilst the dash button is certainly innovatory, with quick and efficient ordering, critics have been quick to criticise the massive amount of cardboard boxes being used (and let’s face it, Amazon often use a box the size of a suitcase to deliver a toothbrush).
+Whilst the dash button is certainly innovatory, with quick and efficient ordering, critics have been quick to criticise the massive amount of cardboard boxes being used.

 Is the dash button the future of buying?
 Do people want buttons on every appliance in their house?
 Does it raise more problems than it solves or is it completely revolutionary?
 Time will tell.